 TOOLS TO KNOW YOU DEEPLY

-PODCAST: Enric Corbera, emotional legacies, a punishment or an opportunity?
+PODCAST: Enric Corbera, Emotional inheritances, a punishment or an opportunity?

-TED TALK: Catherine Reitman, A guide to believe in yourself.
+TED TALK: Catherine Reitman, A guide to believing in yourself.

-E-BOOK: Andrea Churba, The skills we developed in quarantine.
+E-BOOK: Andrea Churba, The skills we develop in quarantine.

 By Cecilia Faraco